qgis/QGIS-Documentation/source/docs/developers_guide/codingstandards.rst

 Dialogs
 -------

-All dialogs should implement the following:

-* Tooltip help for all toolbar icons and other relevant widgets
+All dialogs should implement tooltip help for all toolbar icons and other relevant widgets.
+Tooltips add greatly to feature discoverability for both new and experienced users.

-* WhatsThis help for all widgets on the dialog
+Ensure that the tab order for widgets is updated whenever the layout of a dialog changes.
-* An optional (though highly recommended) context sensitive Help button that directs the user to the appropriate help page by launching their web browser

 C++ Files
 =========